Yukisschu/anhuigui/content/posts/C/index.md

 +++

 {{< lead >}}
 The adjacency matrix is a square matrix used to represent a finite graph in graph theory.
 However, it can be space-consuming for sparse graphs.
 This article incorporates bitwise operations into the application of the adjacency matrix in the Tideman voting algorithm and achieves O(n) and Ω(1) for finding the winners.
-Importantly, it also condenses the processes of locking pairs and finding winners into a concise 10 lines of code while optimising memory usage by {{< katex >}}\\(\(\frac{n-1}{n}\)\\).
+Importantly, it also condenses the processes of locking pairs and finding winners into a concise 10 lines of code while optimising memory usage to only {{< katex >}}\\(\(\frac{4}{n}\)\\) of the adjacency matrix.
 {{< /lead >}}

-This article will first introduce the background of the **Tideman algorithm** to enable readers who are not yet familiar with this method to build a comprehensive understanding.
+This article will first introduce the background of the **Tideman algorithm** to enable readers who are not yet familiar with this method to build a comprehensive understanding of the context.
 Subsequently, it will demonstrate all the main functions of this algorithm.
-If you are already comfortable with these concepts, feel free to jump to the [core discussion part](#chapter-2-4) directly.
+If you are already comfortable with the prerequisite concepts of Tideman, please feel free to jump to the [core discussion part](#chapter-2-4) directly.

 ## 1. Background of the Tideman Electoral System